Keynotes & Lectures

 University of Music and Theatre Munich, Germany |

-People often try to motivate themselves by sort of deciding to be motivated.
-But there are many more effective ways, long-term changes in motivation can be brought about.
 Born in 1969 in Bonn (Germany), Kissenbeck studied mathematics, sports, and education science at the universities in Berlin und Regensburg.
 Then scholarship and studies in jazz piano at the University of Music Würzburg.
 Later PhD in musicology at the University of Würzburg.
 Pianist/Hammond organist, composer and arranger.
 2002 Jazz Price of the Süddeutsche Zeitung.
 In 2006 he received the Next Generation Award of Germany’s jazz magazine, Jazz Thing.
 2018 nominated for the BMW world jazz award.
 Played internationally with renowned artists such as Malcolm Duncan, John Marshall, Benny Bailey, Bobby Shew, Jiggs Whigham, Till Brönner, Tony Lakatos, Peter Weniger, among many others. |

 Veronika Lubert1 and Sanna Nordin-Bates2: Between Discipline and Creativity: Reflections on Performing Artists’ Motivation from the Perspective of Self-Determination Theory |